You are here

-We are committed to providing a range of learning and making spaces for our students to thrive and achieve their artistic goals.
+We remain committed to providing a range of learning and making spaces for our students to thrive and achieve their artistic goals.

 - Most First-Year Studio Foundation courses will use a hybrid model with some instruction happening on campus.
 Some sections will be completely remote with access to work space on campus.
 This plan allows for a safer learning environment for all.
 Our classrooms will be structured using measures for physical-distancing while maintaining the rigor and history of our studio program.
 In addition, upon arrival to campus in September, all First-Year Students will receive pre-assembled "studio artist kits."
 These kits include the basic tools and materials that all First-Years will need to begin their journey at MassArt in Drawing, 2D, 3D and 4D required courses.

 - The Liberal Arts department will offer its fall 2020 curriculum remotely.
 Courses will be thoughtfully and intentionally designed in alignment with best practices for remote instruction.
 Faculty will use a range of digital resources including Moodle, Google Classroom, Zoom, and other technologies to facilitate student learning and engagement according to individual subject areas and course outcomes.